delitescere/squealer/README.md

 where the squeal script includes a `require 'squealer'`.

 ## Release Notes
+### v2.1
+* Ruby 1.8.6 back-compatibility added.
+Using `eval "", binding, __FILE__, __LINE__` instead of `binding.eval`
+* Target SQL script using backtick-quoted (mySQL) identifiers to avoid column-name / keyword conflict
+* Automatically typecast Ruby `Boolean` (to integer), `Symbol` (to string), `Array` (to comma-seperated string)
+* Improved handling and reporting of Target SQL errors
+* Schaefer's Special "skewer" Script to reflect on Mongoid models and generate an initial squeal script and SQL schema DDL script.
+This tool is intended to build the _initial_ scripts only.
+It is extremely useful to get you going, but do think about the needs of the consumer of the export database, and adjust the scripts to suit.
+[How do you make something squeal?
+You skewer it!]

 ### v2.0
 * `Object#import` now wraps a MongoDB cursor to provide counters and timings.
-Only `each` is supported for now.
+Only `each` is supported for now, however `source` takes optional conditions.
 * Progress bar and summary.

 ### v1.2.1